| Upcoming Hearings | Tracked Legislation |

 | LD 2129 |

-An Act To Prohibit Liens On Principal Residences And Wage Garnishments For Medical Debt This bill prohibits the placement of a lien on the principal place of residence of a consumer and prohibits the garnishment of salary or wages of a consumer when the related action is based on medical debt. |
+An Act To Prohibit Liens On Principal Residences And Wage Garnishments For Medical Debt As enacted, this law (Chapter 649) prohibits the placement of a lien on the principal place of residence of a consumer and prohibits the garnishment of salary or wages of a consumer when the related action is based on medical debt. |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES PASSED TO BE ENACTED, in concurrence.
-(3/25/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor Public Law Chapter 649 (4/6/2026) |

 | LD 2131 |